kct2020/goutpal-com-skeleventy/site/blog/beta-carotene-foods-gout/index.md

 - blog
 ---
 <h2 id="intro">{{ title }} Introduction</h2>
 During my research into butternut squash, I learned that beta-carotene can help reduce uric acid.
 Though, we need much more research before it can be recognized as a professional treatment.
 However, gout sufferers who cannot tolerate mainstream uric acid treatment need to find alternatives.
 So if you're considering beta-carotene for gout, here is a short list of beta-carotene rich foods.

-<h2 id="intent">{{ title }} Purpose</h2>
-I compiled this beta-carotene foods list for <a href="/9569/goutpal-plan-for-gout-foodies/">GoutPal Foodies</a> and <a href="/9601/goutpal-plan-for-gout-dieters/">GoutPal Dieter</a> who want to discuss beta-carotene consumption targets with their health and nutrition advisers.
+Which you and your health advisers might use to agree changes to your beta-carotene intake.

 <h2 id="food">Beta-Carotene Foods for Gout Sufferers</h2>
 Before my beta-carotene foods list, I will explain some facts about my presentation.
 Or, you can skip down to my <a href="#list">list of top beta-carotene foods for gout sufferers</a>.